-The OU Health Sciences Center strongly recommends that students purchase a new computer for the start of their academic program with the University.
-Every student computer used for any University business - including academic course work, testing, classroom notes, HSC email, and clinical or research activities - must complete aDevice Security Clinic prior to the start of the OUSHC degree program.
-Experience has shown that older, heavily used devices can be affected by the required security suite, potentially impacting the time required to complete the clinic as well as your overall student experience.
+The OU Health Sciences Center recommends that students purchase a new laptop computer for the start of their academic program with the University.
+Experience has shown that older, heavily used devices can be ineffective, potentially impacting the time required to complete assignments etc. which can have an impact on your overall student experience.